abidkhan484/shortenURL/README.md

 # shortenURL
 There's a demo youtube link <a href="https://www.youtube.com/watch?v=Mv7iC2ppCnU">here</a>.

 Tested in Linux based OS.
-After pulling from the repository.
+After cloning from the repository.
 Go to the project root directory.

 ## 1. Run the app with virtual environment using command line
 ##### Prerequisites